 Everybody wants to escape from the cityscape once in a while.
 In summers it is the hills and in winters it is the beach.
 A few of us prefer the jungles in all seasons.
-Being a wildlife enthusiast, me and the husband make it point to visit the wetlands near the city we live and atleast one trip in a year to a national park or wildlife sanctuary.
+Being a wildlife enthusiast, the husband and I make it point to visit the wetlands near the city we live and atleast one trip in a year to a national park or wildlife sanctuary.
 For us, exploring the jungles and trying to spot a bird or animal in bushes is like nothing short of meditation – it takes patience and concentration.
 And we absolutely enjoy it.
 Here are the 7 reasons why a vacation in the Indian jungles is must for every kind of tourist out there – Families, students, couples and kids.

 1) A unique experience

 Taking a vacation at a national park/wildlife sanctuary is an immersive experience and unique in its own way.
 The fresh air, the calmness and the stillness of a jungle while still knowing there is life prolifering around is an exceptional experience.
 Always try to choose a property which is on fringe areas of jungles.
 These properties are generally jungle guesthouses or old heritage hotels from yesteryear which are ethical and sustainable.
 There is a high chance of spotting birds and animals in its vicinity through a window, balcony or a patio.

 Jungles are far from the city’s hustle bustle and busy lives.
 In most cases, jungles will not have good quality mobile network reception and the properties will discourage having television in rooms giving ample opportunities to disconnect from the world outside.
 An ideal destination to experience biodiversity and give much needed rest to your mobile phones, tabs and laptops.

 3) Vacation in the Indian jungles act as a mental healer